yuanz25/healthcare-data-analysis/README.md

 **1. Optimize Resource Allocation**
 Efficiently utilize healthcare resources to improve patient outcomes.
+> Conditions with longest hospital stays for better discharge planning
+> Medical conditions that require more resources
+> Readmission rates

 **2. Identify Cost Reduction Opportunities**
 Pinpoint areas where hospitals can reduce unnecessary expenses.
+> Conditions with highest treatment conditions - can the expenses can be reduced?
+> Frequently prescribed drugs and their cost impact - is there generic medication substituions?

 **📌 Expected Outcome**